-- + Targeted Business Enterprise

-Program Manager: This position

-focuses on the targeted business and

-workforce participation goals of the

-DMC project and works to improve

-outcomes and build capacity in the

-City of Rochester.

-- Special Projects, Project Managers

-(2): These two positions focus on the implementation of key objectives

-- of the DMC project like the public realm projects, key development opportunities and opportunities to build out the Rapid Transit system.

-- + Rapid Transit, Project Manager:

-This position is focused on the implementation, grant applications, and other priorities associated with the creation of a Rapid Transit system.
+- Women and Minority-owned Business Program and Legislative Compliance Project Manager: This position focuses on the targeted business and workforce participation goals of the DMC project and works to improve outcomes and build capacity in the City of Rochester. - Transportation, Infrastructure and Planning Project Managers (2): These two positions focus on the - implementation of key objectives of the DMC project, for example public realm projects, key development opportunities and opportunities to build out the Rapid Transit system. - Special Initiatives Project Manager: This position focuses on the implementation, grant applications, and other priorities associated with the creation of a Rapid Transit system.